Anita Roddick: The Body Shop

 The original Body Shop was a series of brilliant accidents.
 It had a great smell, it had a funky name.
 It was positioned between two funeral parlours—that always caused controversy.
 It was incredibly sensuous.
 It was 1976, the year of the heatwave, so there was a lot of flesh around.
 We knew about storytelling then, so all the products had stories.
 We recycled everything, not because we were environmentally friendly, but because we didn't have enough bottles.
 It was a good idea.
 What was unique about it, with no intent at all, no marketing nous, was that it translated across cultures, across geographical barriers and social structures.
 It wasn't a sophisticated plan, it just happened like that.

-In 1997, Roddick developed the Body Shop's most successful campaign ever, creating Ruby, the size 16 doll, who was thought to bear a passing resemblance to Barbie.
-The campaign evolved from positioning developed by ethical communications consultancy Host Universal.
-They created the image of the naked red-haired doll, hands behind her head and wind in her hair, that became the embodiment of the campaign.
+In 1997, Roddick developed Body Shop's most successful campaign, creating Ruby, the size 16 doll, who was thought to bear a passing resemblance to Barbie.
+The campaign evolved from positioning developed by ethical communications consultancy Host Universal, who created the image of the naked red-haired doll, hands behind her head and wind in her hair, that became the embodiment of the campaign.
 The photographer was Steve Perry.

-By 2004, the Body Shop had 1980 stores, serving more than 77 million customers throughout the world.
+By 2004, the company had 1,980 stores, serving more than 77 million customers throughout the world.
 It was voted the second most-trusted brand in the United Kingdom, and 28th top brand in the world.

-On 17 March 2006, L'Oréal purchased Body Shop for £652 million.
-Some controversy and criticism was raised, as L'Oréal was known to use animal testing and the company was part-owned by Nestlé.
-The latter had been criticised for its treatment of third-world producers.
+In March 2006, L'Oréal purchased Body Shop for £652 million.
+Some controversy and criticism was raised, as L'Oréal was known to use animal testing and the company was part-owned by Nestlé, which had been criticised for its treatment of third-world producers.
 Roddick addressed the issues directly in an interview with The Guardian.
 It reported that: